rocioruizruiz/Pokedex/README.md

 ```
 ### Set up

-Remember to copy the .env.sample file on an .env file on yout project
+Remember to copy the .env.sample file on an .env file in your project

 ## 🖇 Dependencies